gnmerritt/gnmerritt.net/_posts/2013-08-30-fantasy-draft.markdown

 2013-14 season.

-Each fantasy team will write a program to interact with the draft API, and chose your team.
+Each fantasy team will write a program to interact with the draft API, and choose your team.
 I'll take the results and punch them into a "real" fantasy provider, probably ESPN or Yahoo.
 Sound interesting?
 [Sign up here](http://draft.gnmerritt.net)!